 Nice work.
 A few suggestions.I have been interning in the office of Congressman Don Young who is the representative for all Alaska.
 Although it may seem to some that a congressman from Alaska may not have as much clout as a congressman from New York or Virginia, he has played an important role in moving this country forward via the Keystone Pipeline and other crucial projects this country vitally needs and I have been lucky enough to play a miniscule part in it.

-My duties in the congressman’s office extend from responding to constituent mail to procuring notes for the congressman and his legislative assistants.
-When I’m not observing the congressman or sitting in on congressional hearings, my duties are: sort the office mail, answer phones, assist constituents with tours, etc.
+My duties in the congressman’s office extend from responding to constituent mail to procuring notes (?) for the congressman and his legislative assistants.
+When I’m not observing the congressman in his capacity or sitting in on congressional hearings, my duties are to: sort the office mail, answer phones, assist constituents with tours, etc.

 My greatest insight into the “process” came when I was

 in the act ofwriting a letter to an infuriated constituent regarding arbitration agreements in consumer contracts.
 At the beginning of my campaigneffort to respond intellectually, I had no clue as to what consumer contracts were, so I started my research thereat that point.
 During my inquiry, I found that the proposed legislation would be beneficial to all parties involved.
 The question of “Why?” popped into my headoccurred to me.
 Why wouldn’t every congressman want to co-sponsor this legislation?
 My curiosity got the best of meincreased, so I researched further as to whom had cosponsored the legislation.
 Sure enough, every congressman and congresswoman to sponsor/co-sponsor the legislation was a Democrat.
 I chalked up the refusal of the legislation on the House floor upto a battle where partisan "bullets were being utilizedflying".
 The second week into my internship I had seen first-hand savored(One does not savor a "bitter taste") bitter tastethe nature of partisan politics.